heilaaks/snippy/README.rst

 solutions and links into one content manager.
 The tool may be helpful for example when working with different open source components that all have different configuration settings and troubleshooting methods.
-You can share the best examples through common data serialization languages YAML or JSON or from a REST API server.
+You can share the best examples in Markdown format or through common data serialization languages YAML or JSON or from a REST API server.

 Content is divided into three categories called snippets, solutions and references.
 Snippets are short command examples.
 Solutions are longer